HonzaMat/PyOpenocdClient/doc/py_openocd_client/quickstart.rst

     from py_openocd_client import PyOpenocdClient

-    # When PyOpenocdClient is used in context manager, the connection is established
+    # Use of PyOpenocdClient as a context manager:
-    # automatically.
-No need to call ocd.connect().
+    # The connection is established and closed automatically.

     with PyOpenocdClient(host="some_hostname", port=1234) as ocd:

         # Now interact with OpenOCD.
 For example: